infinum/frontend-handbook/JavaScript/Next-js.md

 Also, any customization of Webpack or Babel inside CRA requires ejecting, which is a one-way operation.
 From that point onward, you are responsible for maintaining configuration files.

-Soon every project would probably introduce something new so we would end up with many different projects very hard to maintain.
+Multiple custom configuration files is something that we want to avoid.
 Next.js solves above-stated problems and allows us to use a single stack for many different projects.
 Plus next.js introduces some handy features, which comes out of the box:

 - Code splitting